Plain English Summary

 What are the potential benefits and risks of participating?

-We do not anticipate any risks posed by participation.
-By distributing donor registration forms, we are likely to increase the population's supply of posthumous organ donors.
+Distributing donor registration forms is likely to increase the population's supply of posthumous organ donors.
 This may benefit any participants (or their loved ones) who may need an organ in the future.
 This study may also benefit participants by evoking the positive feelings associated with organ donor registration.
 Finally, receiving the form may stimulate people who have been considering registration to take that step.
+No risks are anticipated.

 Where is study run from?